 Chukwu the God supreme of all creation, Onwu the God of death, and Ekwensu the God of the spirit realm.

 Chukwu was the most loved and revered of all the Gods.
 Being the maker of all things, he was worshipped by all mortal men and revered by the other Gods.

 Onwu the God of death was usually called upon in moments of death and despair when one is ready to pass unto the next life.
-Onwu claims the life, and leads the spirit to their final resting place in Uwa mmuo (spirit realm) under the rule of Ekwensu.
+Onwu claims the life and leads the spirit to its final resting place in Uwa mmuo (spirit realm) under the rule of Ekwensu.

 For a time this was the bedrock of the three Chief God’s authority and dominion.

 But the God Supremes’ interference in the affairs of the spirit realm where Ekwensu ruled, would come to haunt the mortal plain.

 For a time the God of the spirit realm ruled over all who had died, but his hate for mortals sparked by jealousy for their devotion to Chukwu, caused the God supreme to forge a faction in Uwa mmuo where those he cherished while they were living, could be protected from the gaze of Ekwensu.
 This place he called Eluigwe.

 In Uwa mmuo, was a dwelling place for all shades of spirit.
 Those who did good and lived rightly in the eyes of the God supreme during their time in the land of the living were allowed to stay in Eluigwe as mmuo oma, where they were occasionally visited by Chukwu.
 Those in this place were under the care and supervision of Chukwu.
 Whereas those who did so much bad and lived wrongly in the eyes of Chukwu were regarded as mmuo ojor and were sent to Oku mmuo under the supervision of Ekwensu.